awsdocs/amazon-elasticache-docs/doc_source/redis/cluster-create-determine-requirements.md

 ## Scaling Requirements<a name="cluster-create-determine-requirements-scaling"></a>

 All clusters can be scaled up by creating a new cluster with the new, larger node type\.
-When scaling a Redis cluster you can seed if from a backup and avoid having the new cluster start out empty\.
+When scaling a Redis cluster you can seed it from a backup and avoid having the new cluster start out empty\.

 For more information, see [Scaling ElastiCache for Redis Clusters](Scaling.md) in this guide\.